-d) Financial Assets and Financial Liabilities

-i) Recognition and initial measurement
+- c) Financial Assets and Financial Liabilities - i) Recognition and initial measurement ii) Classification of financial assets

 The Company recognises financial assets and financial liabilities at FVTPL on the trade date, which is the date on which the Company becomes a party to the contractual provisions of the instrument.
 Other financial assets and financial liabilities are recognised on the date on which they are originated.